Imperatour: Background and overview

-During an interview on 12 September 2022, Forge confirmed that that there will be more touring in 2023, with a European leg in the summer hinted in a video.
-Ghost later announced that they will be performing at both the Sweden Rock Festival on 10 June 2023 in Sölvesborg, Sweden and the Tuska Open Air in Helsinki, Finland.
-The band later announced a third US leg dubbed the "Re-Imperatour" on 13 February 2023, which will feature Amon Amarth as special guests.
-A second show at the Kia Forum in Los Angeles was announced following a video, giving fans speculation that the Papa Emeritus IV character will be "killed off" at the end of the tour.
+During an interview on 12 September 2022, Forge confirmed that there would be more touring in 2023, with a European leg in the summer hinted in a video.
+Ghost later announced that they would perform at both the Sweden Rock Festival on 10 June 2023 in Sölvesborg, Sweden and the Tuska Open Air in Helsinki, Finland.
+The band later announced a third US leg dubbed the "Re-Imperatour" on 13 February 2023, which featured Amon Amarth as special guests.
+A second show at the Kia Forum in Los Angeles was announced following a video, giving fans speculation that the Papa Emeritus IV character would be "killed off" at the end of the tour.
+A South American leg was later announced, acknowledging it as their first time headlining in Brazil and Argentina.
+The band then performed an Australian leg shortly after, which took place in October, concluding the tour in Brisbane, which was Papa Emeritus IV's final performance.

 Preceding Ghost's setlist at most stops on the tour are taped recordings of the Jan Johansson composition "Klara stjärnor" and Gregorio Allegri's setting Miserere mei, Deus.
 The exact setlist for Imperatour has varied, but has consistently utilized "Kaisarion" as an opening number and included songs from each of the band's albums released thus far—Opus Eponymous, Infestissumam (only one song from Infestissumam has appeared in any of the setlists, that being "Year Zero"), Meliora, Prequelle, and Impera.

 The character of Papa Nihil, who was "unceremoniously 'killed off'" at the final show of the band's previous tour, A Pale Tour Named Death, in 2020, did not appear during any of the concerts in the first leg of Imperatour.
 However, at the 9 April show in Manchester, the character was wheeled out onto the stage and brought "back to life", performing a saxophone solo during the song "Miasma".